 Have you heard about that high-speed train to nowhere??
 A pipedream for shuttling tourists between Los Angeles, California, and Las Vegas, Nevada.
-Turning a four-hour drive into a ninety minute train ride?
+Promising to turn a four-hour drive into a ninety-minute train ride?
 I’m betting you have.

 It started out as all grand plans do.
 With a dream and some really cool-looking artists renderings.
-For this dream, it was the 1990s.
+This dream started in the 1990s.
 For almost the next twenty years, it was nothing more than some press releases and an occasional demo train car parked on a siding in Las Vegas.
 But it was going to happen!!
 That’s what “they” kept telling us.

 Then in 2012 the rights of the project were acquired by Florida-based passenger rail operator Brightline and became known as XpressWest.
-A company already running a private, high-speed rail line in Florida. and things began to happen, sort of.
+Brightline is a privately run inter-city rail route between Miami and West Palm Beach, Florida that runs on a track owned by Florida East Coast Railway.
+With them in the driver’s seat, things began to happen, sort of.

 History of the Project

 DesertXpress Enterprises, LLC was founded in 2005 to develop, construct, own and operate the high-speed rail project.
 70 % of the company was held by Anthony A. Marnell II of Marnell Corrao Associates through his DX, LLC company whereas Gary Tharaldson and François Badeau held 20 and 10 %, respectively.

 The train would travel at speeds of up to 150 mph (240 km/h) averaging 130 mph (210 km/h) and making the 186 mi (299 km) trip from Victorville to Las Vegas in about 1 hour 24 minutes.
 In March 2010, executives with the project said they expected construction to begin in 2010.
 In October 2011, construction was planned to begin in the last quarter of 2012, with completion in the last quarter of 2016, subject to funding.